gxc-challenge-winter21/the-green-mile/docs/README.md

 Welcome to the _Green Mile's - Fold a Bike_ GitHub-Page!
-Here you'll find a summary of the work done by Team 6 of the 2021 GlobalXChanges Challenges ([GXC](https://www.hm.edu/en/international/projects_1/gxc/index.en.html))
+Here you'll find a summary of the work done by Team 6 of the 2021 [Virtual Innovation Challenge](https://www.hm.edu/en/international/projects_1/gxc/gxc_virtual_innovation_challenge.en.html), part of the [Global-X-Changes-Challenges](https://www.hm.edu/en/international/projects_1/gxc/index.en.html) held by the [University of Applied Sciences Munich](https://www.hm.edu/en/index.en.html) and [Deutsche Bahn Connect](https://www.deutschebahnconnect.com/en).
-Members of this team are students from the University of Applied Sciences in Munich and University of Applied Sciences in Vienna.
+Members of this team are students from the University of Applied Sciences in Munich and [University of Applied Sciences in Vienna](https://www.fh-campuswien.ac.at/en/index.html).

 ![Logo!](Logo_trans.jpg)